hasdfa/services-team-hiring-challange/challenges/README.md

 If you have clarifying questions:

 - Check `README.md` for setup instructions
-- Review existing code patterns
+- Review existing code patterns in `docs/` folder
 - Make reasonable assumptions and document them

 ---